3. Bankruptcy orders - initial action

 Where the official receiver has confirmed, or believes, the bankrupt is trading they need to consider carrying out an inspection of the bankrupt’s premises.
 In making the decision the official receiver should consider the nature of the bankrupt’s business, for example there may be no need for an inspection where the bankrupt trades from their own home and the only business assets are hand tools.
 An inspection of a non-trading bankrupt’s home and/or other premises is not usually required.
 Following an inspection the official receiver should arrange appropriate insurance cover.
 Further details on inspections are contained in chapter 11.

-The official receiver should send the combined package BKTINITIAL (containing appointment letter NTB1, and forms NTB2, TNIDIS, DPADA and Ethnic Monitoring Form (EMF)) to the bankrupt requiring their attendance upon the official receiver for interview The interview should take place as expeditiously as possible to ensure that other deadlines, such as the completion of the ISCIS conduct assessment tab and issuing the report to creditors, are met.
+The official receiver should arrange a video interview in the first instance.
+An Initial Notice to Bankrupt (containing appointment letter, and forms NTB2, TNIDIS, DPADA and Ethnic Monitoring Form (EMF)) should be sent with details and an invitation to join the interview.
+The interview should take place as expeditiously as possible to ensure that other deadlines, such as the completion of the case management system conduct assessment tab and issuing the report to creditors, are met.
 The appointment should be made whether or not the bankrupt has been contacted.
 The appointment letter should be sent to the bankrupt at the address on the bankruptcy order unless the official receiver has confirmation that they reside at a different address.
 This letter may be the bankrupt’s first contact with the official receiver.

-The following should be included with the appointment letter (NTB1) sent to the bankrupt.
+The following should be included with the appointment letter sent to the bankrupt.

 - The preliminary information questionnaire (PIQB);